nidalaburaed/5GBTSmetricsDataExporter/README.md

 # Description

-A script to poll and fetch Kubernetes based container for 5G-call related KPI data package and Export package to KPIReport for test call results visualization
+A script to poll and fetch Kubernetes based container for 5G-call related KPI data package and Export package to KPIReporter for test call results visualization

 # How to run the code